cfpb/design-system/docs/pages/browse-pages.md

   * When introducing a sub-topic, describing action items, or listing out resources.

-  ##### When other options are better
+  ### When other options are better

   * When page content is a lengthy article or text.
 guidelines: >-
+  ### Content guidelines

   Content should be displayed in a way that allows for ease of browsing; group content in ways that makes it easy to find.

   Page titles are sentence case and use the word “and” instead of “&”.
 Left side sub-navigation and breadcrumb labels follow same style as the main menu.